Location-Aware Pretraining for Medical Difference Visual Question Answering: Methodology

 \subsubsection{Chest ImaGenome Dataset}

-The Chest ImaGenome dataset \cite{wu2021chestimagenome} comprises 242,072 frontal chest X-ray images derived from the MIMIC-CXR dataset.
-It features automatically constructed scene graphs for frontal MIMIC-CXR images.
-Each scene graph provides bounding boxes and corresponding phrases for the subset of the 29 anatomical regions explicitly mentioned in the radiology report.
-The splits in the chest ImaGenome dataset follow the official splits in the MIMIC-CXR dataset.
+The Chest ImaGenome dataset \cite{wu2021chestimagenome} contains 242,072 frontal chest X‑ray images from MIMIC‑CXR, annotated with automatically constructed scene graphs.
+Each scene graph provides bounding boxes and descriptive phrases for a subset of 29 anatomical regions explicitly mentioned in the corresponding radiology report.
+The dataset follows the official MIMIC‑CXR training, validation, and test splits.

-We extracted anatomical region bounding box coordinates, region names, and corresponding descriptive phrases from the scene graphs.
-We created training samples for the three location-aware tasks from each sample in the dataset.
-Figure \ref{fig:locca-architecture} shows an example of each task.
-For AREF, the phrases were concatenated with the bounding box coordinates at the end.
-For GCAP, the bounding box coordinates were inserted first, followed by the combination of all phrases.
-For CAREF, the anatomical region name was placed first, followed by the descriptive phrases, with the bounding box coordinates at the end.
+From these scene graphs, we extract region names, bounding box coordinates, and associated descriptions to construct training samples for our three location‑aware tasks.
+As illustrated in Figure~\ref{fig:locca-architecture}, AREF uses regional descriptions followed by bounding box coordinates, GCAP conditions on bounding box coordinates to generate descriptions, and CAREF conditions on anatomical region names and descriptions to generate bounding box coordinates.